-Saoirse is also a member of chamber’s specialist Criminal Judicial Review team.
-She has recently published a chapter on Judicial Review in Extradition Proceedings in Criminal Justice Review (Hart, 2014).
-She is also an assistant editor of the 2014-2015 Extradition Law Reports.
-Saoirse regularly advises and represent clients in actions for judicial review before the Administrative Court arising from extradition proceedings, immigration and asylum proceedings, as well as general criminal justice matters.
-Saoirse recently won the first judicial review in the area where the requested person in extradition proceedings was not removed within the statutory time period (see R (on the application of Mechlinksi) v Westminster Magistrates’ Court EWHC 2043 (Admin)).
+Saoirse published a chapter on Judicial Review in Extradition Proceedings in Criminal Justice Review (Hart, 2014).
+She won the first judicial review in the area where the requested person in extradition proceedings was not removed within the statutory time period (see R (on the application of Mechlinksi) v Westminster Magistrates’ Court EWHC 2043 (Admin)).
+She was also an assistant editor of the 2014-2015 Extradition Law Reports.

 She compliments her practice with her passion for international human rights work.
 This began as a legal researcher at the Humanitarian Law Centre in Belgrade and advising in the foreign policy department in Washington D.C. for the late Senator Ted Kennedy.
 Adapting her advocacy skills from the court-room to the field, Saoirse is regularly posted on OSCE election monitoring missions in Ukraine and Kyrgyzstan.
-In addition, she has recently returned from Chios, Greece where she represented Syrian refugees at hearings which would determine whether they would be deported to Turkey following the EU-Turkey deal.
+Furthermore, last Summer Saoirse acted as pro-bono counsel in refugee camps in Chios, Greece where she represented Syrian refugees at hearings which would determine whether they would be deported to Turkey following the EU-Turkey deal.

 - Asylum and Immigration